wenlianghuang/assignment-train-pytorch/README.md

 ----

 # Bonus 1.
-The Problem of Waiting My Luggage (optiona)
+The Problem of Waiting for My Luggage (optional)

 Today, you’re a traveler.
 After a long journey, you finally get off the plane, and then you watch a pile of luggage spinning around.
 But after a long wait, your luggage still hasn’t come.
 How much longer do you have to wait?

-we may create some of asumptions to solve this problem?
+We may create some assumptions to solve this problem.

 1. The luggage must be on the airplane before it can be transferred to the baggage claim area.

 2. The conditional probability of receiving the luggage increases linearly over time.
 After 10 minutes, the probability becomes 1:

-3. We have ignorance about the whether the lagguge is still in the airplane or not (time-independent).
+3. We have ignorance about whether the luggage is still in the airplane or not (time-independent).

 $$
 P(S=1)=0.5